sing-group/dreimt-frontend/README.md

 ### Running end-to-end tests

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-### Building with Docker
-Run `docker build -t dreimt-frontend:latest .` to build de image using the configuration in `Dockerfile`.

-### Running with Docker
-Run `docker run -d --name evoppi-frontend -p 8080:80 evoppi-frontend:latest` to start the container running the frontend using [Nginx](https://github.com/nginx/nginx).

-The fronted will be available at `http://localhost:8080` or `http://<docker-ip>:8080` depending on your local [Docker](https://www.docker.com/) configuration.

 ### Other Angular commands
 In order to run other `ng` commands you can run `npm run ng -- <parameters>`.